Heytgala/DSA/Arrays/Readme.md

         -> If it appears twice, it will be the repeating number, otherwise, it will be the missing.
 Now, based on variable zero’s identity, we can easily identify in which category, variable one belongs.

+# Trap Rain Water
+- 2 pointer Approach
+- Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it can trap after raining.

 # DYNAMIC PROGRAMMING
 - Used to store answer to various sub-problems.
 - 2 approaches: